SergeySatskiy/codimension/trunk/doc/plugins.md

 The idea of an example plugin is quite simple.
 The Python garbage collector triggers objects collection at pretty much unknown moments and the plugin will make it more predictable.
-The garbage collector plugin (GC plugin) will call the `collect()` method of the gc Python module when:
+The garbage collector plugin (GC plugin) will call the `collect()` method of the `gc` Python module when:
 *   a tab is closed
 *   a project is changed
 *   new files appeared in a project
 *   some files are deleted from a project

-The `gc.collect()` call provides an information of how many objects were collected as its return value and this could be interesting to see.
+The `gc.collect()` call provides an information of how many objects were collected and this could be interesting to see.
 So a message should be shown somewhere.
 To make it more user friendly the GC plugin should provide a configuration dialog with options where to show the message:
 *   in the log tab